 Abdominal Imaging Fellowship

 Two one-year fellowships a year are offered in Abdominal Imaging.
 These fellowships are focused on diagnostic imaging of the abdominal and pelvic region in all modalities, including imaging-guided procedures.
-The fellowship is based at Parkland Memorial Hospital, with additional rotations scheduled to the Rogers Magnetic Resonance Center and the Meadows Diagnostic Imaging Center.
+The fellowship is based at Parkland Memorial Hospital, with additional rotations scheduled at the Rogers Magnetic Resonance Imaging Center, and the Clements Imaging Building (PET Center).

 Jeffrey Pruitt, M.D.